-- 1. Identified perfluoroalkyl and polyfluoroalkyl substances (PFAS) (Highest priority) and requested construction costs 200 points (Highest priority) or - 2.
-Identified emerging contaminants other than PFAS and requested construction costs 100 points or - 3.
-Proposals to identify emerging contaminants and/or requesting only planning and design and associated pre-project costs for any eligible purpose, without requesting the associated construction costs 10 points
+- 1. Identified perfluoroalkyl and polyfluoroalkyl substances (PFAS) (Highest priority) and requested construction costs for treatment and removal of PFAS in finished water (e.g., reverse osmosis membranes, GAC, ion-exchange, or other approved methods) 200 points (Highest priority), or - 2.
+Identified perfluoroalkyl and polyfluoroalkyl substances (PFAS) (Highest priority) and requested construction costs, not including treatment to finished water- 125 points (Highest priority), or - 3.
+Identified emerging contaminants other than PFAS and requested construction costs 100 points, or - 4.
+Proposals to identify emerging contaminants and/or requesting only planning and design and associated pre-project costs for any eligible purpose, without requesting the associated construction costs 20 points